 - 1. Attach the 0.5 liter per minute fixed flow rate regulator to the calibration gas cylinder. - 2.
 Attach a sample line from the regulator to the balloon inlet.
 Attach another sample line from the balloon outlet to the sample draw intake on the instrument. - 3.
 Fill the balloon with calibration gas and allow the sample draw prompt to draw it over the sensors.
-DO NOT OVER INFLATE BALLOON!
+DO NO OVER INFLATE BALLOON!
 Feed more gas into the balloon as needed to keep it partially inflated. - 4.
-Wait for the reading to stabilize.
-Then, using a small jeweler's screwdriver, adjust the "gas span" pot to obtain a steady reading which corresponds to the calibration gas concentration that is printed on the label of the calibration gas cylinder, (Normally 50% LEL). - 5.
-Remove calibration lines. - 6.
-Let the instrument run for one full minute to flush any excess calibration gas and check readings.
-The combustible sensor should now be ready 000% LEL (+ 001% LEL), in fresh air.
-Repeat calibration procedures if necessary. - 7.
+Wait for the reading stabilize.
+Then, using a small jewelers screwdriver, adjust the "gas span" control to obtain a steady reading which corresponds to the calibration gas concentration that is printed on the label of the calibration gas cylinder (Normally 50% LEL). - Remove calibration lines. - 6.
+Let the instrument run for one full minute to flush any excess calibration gas and check readings. the combustible sensor should now be ready 000% LEL (+ 001% LEL), in fresh air.
+Repeat calibration procedures as necessary. - 7.
 Combustible calibration complete.

-GasTech Model #1314 uses a 2 volt lead gel cell battery.
-This battery should be as use dictates.
+GasTech Model #1314 uses a 9 volt Ni/Cad battery. this battery should be recharged as use dictates.
 The battery cannot be overcharged.

-APPENDIX D EMPLOYEE TRAINING AND INFORMATION
+APPENDIX D